smoretti/biohackrxiv-publication-template/paper/paper.md

 So, **7** pull requests!

-[toil](https://github.com/DataBiosphere/toil)(Galaxy/Workflow) deployment in EasyBuild is almost complete, waiting for a fix from the toil main developer.
+Suggested by a BioHackathon user of a Galaxy project, a recipe for toil - a workflow engine - was also prepared. [toil](https://github.com/DataBiosphere/toil)(Galaxy/Workflow) deployment in EasyBuild is almost complete, waiting for a fix from the toil main developer.

 ## Convert a Nextflow pipeline to EESSI